Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \section{LLM Fundamentals}

 This Section will introduce LLM fundamentals, and the overall organization is shown in Fig.\ref{fig-fundamental}.
 It presents a thorough overview of LLM fundamentals, including the model architecture, pre-training, fine-tuning, inference and utilization, and model evaluation.
-We further discuss how LLM models can be deployed in telecom networks such as central cloud, network edge, and mobile devices.
-Finally, we analyze LLM fundamentals from the telecom application perspective, e.g., training or fine-tuning LLM models for the telecom domain.
+We further discuss how \blue{LLMs} can be deployed in telecom networks such as central cloud, network edge, and mobile devices.
+Finally, we analyze LLM fundamentals from the telecom application perspective, e.g., training or fine-tuning \blue{LLMs} for the telecom domain.